Kaisa Korhonen

-Kaisa Korhonen (born 20 July 1941) is a Finnish singer, actor, theatre director and writer.
-She was a central figure in the Finnish leftist music scene of the 60s and 70s, appearing both as a solo artist, and with KOM-teatteri.
-After her singing career, Korhonen has become an accomplished director and teacher of theatre directing.
+Kaisa Korhonen (20 July 1941 – 25 April 2024) was a Finnish theatre director, actor, singer and dramaturge.
+She was a central figure in the Finnish leftist music scene of the 1960s and 1970s, appearing both as a solo artist, and with KOM-teatteri.
+After her singing career, Korhonen became an accomplished director and teacher of theatre directing.

 Career

 Korhonen studied scenography at the Taideteollinen oppilaitos (now Aalto University School of Arts, Design and Architecture) between 1961 and 1965.

-Korhonen had first started singing in public in 1962, but her career as a vocalist really began in the spring of 1964, with performances at the Lilla Teatern in Helsinki.
-At the time, she also starred in the Orvokit series of political cabarets, which aired on the radio between 1965 and 1966.
-Korhonen has become especially known for her interpretations of Kaj Chydenius' songs.
+Korhonen had first started singing in public in 1962, but Korhonen's career as a vocalist really began in the spring of 1964, with performances at the Lilla Teatern in Helsinki.
+At the time, Korhonen also starred in the Orvokit series of political cabarets, which aired on the radio between 1965 and 1966.
+Korhonen became especially known for her interpretations of Kaj Chydenius' songs.

-Korhonen's style is marked by her loud, even shouting expression.
-Her singing became a symbol of the rise of leftist politics in the 60s, and especially the Taistoist movement of the 70s.
+Korhonen's style was marked by her loud, even shouting expression.
+Her singing became a symbol of the rise of leftist politics in the 1960s, and especially the Taistoist movement of the 1970s.
 Societal reactions to her singing were thus split, as conservatives objected both to the songs' messages, and her passionate delivery.

 In 1965, Korhonen was named leader of the Helsinki Ylioppilasteatteri.
 In her work as director, she was inspired by Bertolt Brecht, whose plays she had seen when she visited East Berlin in 1962.
 Her first stage production was Brecht's A Respectable Wedding; this production went on to win an award at a student theatre festival in Nancy.
-Here Korhonen also directed her then-husband Kaj Chydenius' Lapualaisooppera in 1966.
+Here Korhonen also directed her then-husband Kaj Chydenius's Lapualaisooppera in 1966.
 Korhonen remained at the Ylioppilasteatteri until 1967.